 - Your car was sold or traded in the USA or Canada

 What if you are in the interior of Mexico when it expires?

 The TIP will expire 180 days after you enter the country.
-If you extend your visit, for example if you are granted a VISA for a longer period, you will still need to extend your TIP at the border.
+You MUST extend your TIP at the border.
 You cannot renew a Temporary Importation Permit within the interior of Mexico—you can ONLY renew it at the border.

 What happens if you don’t return the TIP?

 If you don’t return your TIP when you and your vehicle leave Mexico, your deposit will be forfeited.
 There will also be no official record of the vehicle leaving Mexico, which could restrict you from getting another TIP for that vehicle in the future.
 In a few rare cases, vehicles have been impounded and vehicle owners escorted to the border.